fbpx

 #11 Fountainhead Antique Auto Museum

-The Fountainhead Antique Auto Museum will take you back in time to view perfectly-restored early 20th-century luxury cars.
-The automobile collection includes 85 American vehicles from early race cars to the most elegant classics.
-Almost all these rolling antiques are driven during summer, to ensure they are still operable.
-If you're a car aficionado, definitely add this museum to your list of things to do in Fairbanks.
+Almost all these rolling antiques are driven during summer to ensure they are still operable.
+If you're a car aficionado, add this museum to your list of things to do in Fairbanks.

 Looking to explore beyond the urban areas in Alaska?
-Check out my mega post about Alaska's National Parks!
+Check out my mega-post about Alaska's National Parks!

 12 Comments